bruceweir/neural-network-genetic-algorithm/README.md

 This application uses a genetic algorithm to search for an optimum neural network structure.

-It can currently handle Dense (Fully Connected), Conv2D, Dropout and MaxPooling layers and branching neural network structures.
+It can currently handle Dense (Fully Connected), Conv2D, Dropout, MaxPooling and ActivityRegularization layers and branching neural network structures.
 It uses the Keras library to build, train and validate.

 For more, see this blog post, which describes the original code from which this is forked: https://medium.com/@harvitronix/lets-evolve-a-neural-network-with-a-genetic-algorithm-code-included-8809bece164